Make French Vanilla Ice Cream at Home

 Ripening and storage tips

-Immediately move the churned custard into a pre-chilled container.
-Press plastic directly onto the surface, then lid and freeze at least 2 hours to ripen.
+Immediately move the churned custard into a pre‑chilled, shallow container to speed freezing.
+Press plastic directly onto the surface, then secure the lid and freeze at least 2 hours to ripen — longer (4–12 hours) often improves firmness and flavor melding.
+Transfer quickly to avoid melt and layering (which can create large crystals).

 “Ripening lets flavors meld and the texture firm to scoopable perfection.”